xvonabur/UNIT3D/book/src/backup-docs.md

 #### Managing your built-in backup routine

 You'll find the built-in backups dashboard link in the Staff dashboard menu or by navigating to `yourSite.tld/dashboard/backups`.
 This is the front-end management screen to give you a quick view into the status, health, size and, quantity of backups.
-Accross the top bar there are quick options to `Create Full Backup`, `Create Database Backup` and, `Create Files Backup` that enable running un-scheduled backups without the need to log into your server.
+Across the top bar there are quick options to `Create Full Backup`, `Create Database Backup` and, `Create Files Backup` that enable running un-scheduled backups without the need to log into your server.
 Using this dashboard helps track whether the options set in the configuration do fulfill the requirements in just a glance.

 Located at `.../config/backup.php`, is the configuration file to manage the built-in routine which can be modified to suit your needs.